 Abrasion of the seabed by mobile bottom-contacting fishing gears has been investigated to describe the extent, magnitude, and effects of fishing on benthic habitats.
 Mobile bottom-contacting gears are primarily used in the southern areas of the Baltic Sea (Figure 17).
+This is mainly abrasion from otter trawls targeting demersal and benthic fish.
+Abrasion may affect the surface (top 2 cm of sediments) or the subsurface (> 2 cm).

-Average annual surface (upper) and subsurface (lower) abrasion by mobile bottom-contacting fishing gear (otter trawls, dredges, and demersal seines) deployed in the Baltic Sea during 2012-2015, expressed as average swept area ratios (SAR).
-No data from Russia are included as these were not supplied, and the apparent abrasion on the seabed of the Bothnian Sea is caused by erroneous gear coding; there are no bottom-contacting mobile gears used in this
+Figure 17 Average annual surface (upper) and subsurface (lower) abrasion by mobile bottom-contacting fishing gear (otter trawls, dredges, and demersal seines) deployed in the Baltic Sea during 2015-2018, expressed as average swept-area ratios (SAR).
+No data from Russia are included as these were not supplied, and the apparent abrasion on the seabed of the Bothnian Sea is caused by erroneous gear coding; no bottom-contacting mobile gears are used in this area.